 I ran across this recipe in a Fine Cooking magazine and was going to make for Christmas.
-Instead it just stood it just stood in a pile of recipes because there wasn’t time to make it.
-I didn’t want to file it away and wait until next Christmas.
+Instead it just stood in a pile of recipes because there wasn’t time to make it.
+But after Christmas I didn’t want to file it away and wait until next Christmas.
 I’m so glad I didn’t.
 Yummy!

 The recipe also listed orange zest in the ingredients for the crust which you would then need to chop.
 Using grated orange rind was fine.
 Either way would work.